tayganr/purviewlab/modules/module11.md

    ![](../images/module11/pic12.png)

 5. When everything is working, you must download the self-hosted integration runtime package.
 The installation is straight forward.
 Just hit next and wait for the service to show up.
-While waiting, you should open Azure Purview.
+While waiting, you should open Microsoft Purview.
 Open the data map and go to integration runtimes.
 Hit + new and select the self-hosted from the panel and continue.

    ![](../images/module11/pic13.png)